MixMask: Revisiting Masking Strategy for Siamese ConvNets: Experiments

 \subsection{Comparison and Superiority to MSCN}

-We present evidence demonstrating that our proposed approach, MixMask, outperforms MSCN \cite{jing2022masked}.
-Specifically, Table~\ref{sample_erase_res} shows the results of linear probing for both training budgets of 200 and 800 epochs.
-MixMask achieves superior performance by proposing a method to fill the erased regions with meaningful semantics.
-Additionally, we evaluate MixMask and MSCN on various downstream tasks, including semi-supervised and supervised fine-tuning (Table~\ref{sample-table_semi}) and object detection and segmentation (Table~\ref{sample-table_det_seg}).
+We present evidence demonstrating that our approach, MixMask, outperforms MSCN \cite{jing2022masked}.
+Specifically, Table~\ref{table:mscn_comparison} shows the results of linear probing for 200 epoch pretraining and downstream evaluation for object detection/segmentation on COCO~\cite{lin2014microsoft} and supervised fine-tuning on 1\% of ImageNet-1K.
+MixMask achieves superior performance by proposing a method to fill the erased regions with meaningful semantics on all of the benchmarks.
+Additional results for semi-supervised fine-tuning and object detection are available in Table~\ref{table:det_seg} and~Table~\ref{table:semi}.
 The results demonstrate that MixMask outperforms MSCN and even surpasses the performance of SwAV in semi-supervised fine-tuning.
 Moreover, MixMask achieves better results than MSCN on all evaluation metrics for detection and segmentation.
-Notably, our approach is conceptually simpler and computationally more efficient than MSCN, which requires combining multiple masking strategies, including Random, Focal, Channel-Wise masks, adding Gaussian noise, and multicrops.
+Notably, our approach is conceptually simpler and computationally more efficient than MSCN, which requires combining multiple masking strategies, adding Gaussian noise, and multicrops.